xamqpx/wordle-sim/README.md

-Simulates Wordle in Python.
-(All original concepts and designs for Wordle belong to its creator, Josh Wardle.)
+All original concepts and designs for Wordle belong to its creator, Josh Wardle.

 FEATURES:
 - color blind mode